Play-based since 1970, Sequoia’s approach allows children to make sense of the world as they explore, practice, and master skills.

 Although a significant portion of the day is dedicated to child-directed free play, we establish a daily rhythm that provides children with predictability and consistency.
 Various elements, such as the morning greeting, circle time, shared snack time, closing circle time, and a goodbye song, provide structure throughout the day.

-• art areas provide opportunities for creativity, self-expression, and exploration with a variety of materials
+art areas offer opportunities for creativity, self-expression, and exploration with a variety of materials

-• hands-on math and science activities cultivate curiosity and experimentation
+hands-on pre-math and science activities cultivate curiosity and experimentation

-• special classroom visitors and group outings inspire and connect children to the greater community and world
+special classroom visitors or group outings inspire and connect children to the greater community and world